Do Anxiety Meds Cause Weight Loss? - Pulse TMS

 Frequently Asked Questions

-Do anxiety medications usually cause weight loss or weight gain?
+Which anxiety medications are least likely to cause weight gain?

 Let's Discuss Treatment Options.